osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 **Pre-requisites**

 Vendors sell Products, so in order to create a new Vendor, some Products must exist (ideally, the specific Products that Vendor sells).
-Before creating a new Vendor, it is a good idea to make sure their Products exist.
+Before creating a new Vendor, it is a good idea to make sure their Products exist if not you can do so by creating one directly from the vendor's from itself.
 The Vendor form *requires* at least one Product to be added to the Vendor.
 A Vendor's Product list can be changed later.

 **Required Data**